pcardotatgit/tor_ip_list_to_asa/README.md

 Don't hesitate to merge the 2 scripts in order to trigger firewalls update just after having dowloaded the last TOP IP list.

 And a logical thing to do id is to includes these scripts into a web application.
 I will cover that with python flask in another article.

+Improvements to consider :

+- Web GUI ( flask , Django )
+- protect ASA credentials with vault
+- logs In 2-asa_send_cli.py
+- configuration rollback
+- Mutlithreading if the number of ASA is high